 Tantus | Vamp | Lelo | Vixen Creations | Fun Factory | Je Joue | Nexus | Tenga* | JimmyJane | Vixen Creations | Whipspider Rubberworks | BSwish | Jollies LLC (now Chavez Dezignz) | Njoy | Nobessence | Papaya Toys | Vibratex* | Crystal Delights | Evolved Novelties* | Swan1 | Toyfriend | Minna Life | Laid | Incoqnito | Happy Valley | Bad Dragon | Alien Dildos | Goldfrau | Fuze | Fucking Sculptures | Babes-n-Horny | BS is Nice | PleasureWorks | Standard Innovations/We-Vibe | Fleshlight* | Penetralia

 The above list doesn’t necessarily mean that I 100% support their products, it just means that I trust them to accurately label their product.
 For example I would rarely recommend a JimmyJane product but I believe them when they say it’s silicone.
 There are some manufacturers that make both jelly and silicone, but I haven’t listed them because I don’t really support these manufacturers overall due to the high quantity of shoddy toys in their line: California Exotics / CalExotics (this includes lines such as Berman Center and Dr Joel Kaplan, as all they are is just more CE crap marketed under a “famous person” name); Doc Johnson; Pipedream; Topco.
-Manufacturers listed with a * next to the name means that they make items that are porous but I believe are non-toxic, as well as silicone items.
+Manufacturers listed with a * next to the name means that they also make items that are porous yet non-toxic (like TPR/TPE/Elastomer), as well as silicone items.

 Some may think that if a toy has the term “for novelty use only” that that means the sex toy is of low quality, that the manufacturer is putting that term on there to dodge lawsuits, etc. In fact, the use of “novelty” can be for a variety of reasons, but dodging health and safety isn’t one of them.
 People may blame toys made in China, and while I would cast a suspect eye on them, it’s not necessarily a deciding factor.
 The fact is, Chinese plants offer the most affordable options for labor and parts, especially when it comes to moving parts.
 You’d be hard-pressed to find a sex toy that vibrates and the motor wasn’t made in China.
 The quality of the products coming from the Chinese plants can be crap, and sometimes the manufacturer may not even know that the plant has cut corners.
 The onus is on the manufacturer to keep tabs on the plant and to have their material checked at a verified lab.
 A few of the luxury companies do this, and some do not.
 Some just want to make sex toys, and are not familiar with the ins-and-outs of pure silicone vs a silicone blend.